Quality statement 2: Personal identity

 Feedback from older people in care homes that their personal identity is respected.

-Data source: Local data collection.
+Data source: No routinely collected national data for this measure has been identified.
+Data can be collected from information recorded locally by healthcare professionals and provider organisations, for example from patient records.
 The following documents from the Adult Social Care Outcomes Toolkit (University of Kent) include questions about choice and control, personal cleanliness and comfort, social participation and involvement, occupation and dignity: CHINT3 care home interview schedule and CHOBS3 care home observation schedule.

 Organisations providing care work to embed a culture built on dignity and choice in care homes and ensure that staff are trained to work in partnership with older people in care homes in order to enable them to maintain and develop their personal identity.